-All users will use strong passwords made up of a combination of simpler words and must ensure all passwords comply with the school's safe password policy.
-Users must keep passwords secure, never share them with anyone and not allow others to access their accounts.
+All users will use strong passwords made up from a combination of simpler words and must ensure all passwords comply with the school's safe password policy.
+User passwords must never be shared.

 Personal data may only be accessed on machines that are securely protected.
-Any device that can be used to access personal data (desktops and laptops) should be secured with a lock-on-idle policy active after at most 5 minutes of inactivity.
+Any device that can be used to access personal data (desktops and laptops) should be secured with a lock-on- idle policy active after at most 5 minutes of inactivity.
 In addition, the screen and keyboard should be manually locked by the responsible user whenever leaving the machine unattended.